jasiolix/obsidian-howTo/README.md

 ## How to use
 - Download obsidian
 - clone this repo
-- click open vault and choose the cloned repo folder
+- click open vault in obsidian and choose the cloned repo folder
 - start reading Tutorial start